 By Makenna Adams

 Since March, protesters around the nation have made themselves clear: we want justice for Breonna Tayor.
-On October 2nd, we thought maybe justice had been served.
-Upon closer look, however, that is clearly not the case.
+On October 2nd, we hoped maybe justice had been served.
+Upon closer look, however, we see that is clearly not the case.

 Louisville, Kentucky: on March 13, 2020, Breonna Taylor was killed by police in her home around midnight.
 Seeking evidence of drug trafficking against Taylor’s ex-boyfriend Jamarcus Glover, a judge granted Five “no-knock” warrants that afternoon to a trio from the Louisville Metro Police Department, comprised of Jonathan Mattingly, Brett Hankison, and Myles Cosgrove.